 Spotting with solid pins is based on dipping the pin into the reservoir with a sample.
-Afterwards pins touch the substrate, deposit there one or few spots - depends on the pin - and again return back to the reservoir with a sample.
-In case of printing multiple solutions, the pins have to be properly washed and cleaned, to avoid cross contamination.
+Afterward, pins touch the substrate, deposit there one or few spots - depending on the pin - and again return back to the reservoir with a sample.
+In the case of printing multiple solutions, the pins have to be properly washed and cleaned, to avoid cross-contamination.
 The loading, printing, and washing processes are repeated until the expected number of spots is printed on the substrate surface.
-The volume of the spot is depended on the diameter of the pin, depth to which it is submerged in the sample, and the time which pins stays touching the surface.
+The volume of the spot is depended on the diameter of the pin, the depth to which it is submerged in the sample, and the time for how long the pins stay touching the surface.
 Surface tension and the liquid viscosity also affect the final volume.
-Properties of the sample have big impact on the spot size, the variation is higher by using plain water or salt-based buffers with high surface tension.
-To improve uniformity of the spots, there have been done several innovations, mainly on the tip shape or surface texture of the pin, like controlled texturing along the length of the pin or different shapes of the tip.
+The properties of the sample have a big impact on the spot size, the variation is higher by using plain water or salt-based buffers with high surface tension.
+To improve the uniformity of the spots, there have been done several innovations, mainly on the tip shape or surface texture of the pin, like controlled texturing along the length of the pin or different shapes of the tip.

 Pins in a drying station

-Capillary pins are pins with tube or cannula manufactured inside the solid pin.
-The principle of a capillary pin is loading the liquid by capillary action and by tapping forces depositing defined volume on the surface.
-Depending on the number of spots to be set in one spotting run, the pin is staying for certain time submerged in the spotting solution.
-The intake of the sample is depended on length of time the pins spend in the liquid.
-The liquid stays in the capillary and due to this no evaporation can occur during the printing process.Capillary pin with a ceramic tip
+Capillary pins are pins with a tube or cannula manufactured inside the solid pin.
+The principle of a capillary pin is loading the liquid by capillary action and by tapping forces depositing a defined volume on the surface.
+Depending on the number of spots to be set in one spotting run, the pin is staying for a certain time submerged in the spotting solution.
+The intake of the sample is depended on the length of time the pins spend in the liquid.
+The liquid stays in the capillary and due to this, no evaporation can occur during the printing process.Capillary pin with a ceramic tip

 The capillary pins produce uniform spots even with printing liquids with high viscosity and are able to repeatedly deposit spots of the same size and equal volume.
 The capillaries enable depositing of the volume inside the channel, the volume is sufficient for hundreds of spots.
-Next to lower risk of cross-contamination, there is the advantage, that samples are not wasted or don’t end up at the washing place before next pick up.
+Next to the lower risk of cross-contamination, there is the advantage, that samples are not wasted or don’t end up at the washing place before the next pick-up.
 The capillary pins are made of inert material to avoid contamination.
 If necessary, the pins can be coated with a coating layer to avoid non-specific binding to the pin.

 Capillary pin under a microscope